A Speciality: Baked Lasagna

 2. Butter a large rectangle or square shallow baking dish

-3. Make the Bechamel Sauce by heating up a the milk in a sauce pan with the bay leaf.
-Next add the butter and continue to stir with a wire whisk.
+3. Make the béchamel sauce by heating up the milk in a sauce pan with the bay leaf.
+Next add the butter and whisk.
 Next add the flour and continue to whisk while bringing the mixture to a boil.
-Once the mixture is thick like a gravy and smooth.
+Once the mixture is thick like a gravy and smooth whisk in the parmesan.
 Season with salt and pepper and 1 tsp of nutmeg.
+Set aside.

 4. Now mix in your bechamel with the meat sauce.
 Only mix enough of the bechamel until it becomes a light red sort of orange color.